stonecharioteer/blog/posts/2022/two-of-three-rule.rst

 :date: May 19, 2022
 :category: Tech
 :tags: Career Advice, Statistics, Leadership, Hearing Loss
-:description: How do you decide when to join a company, when to stay and when to leave?
 :redirect: two-of-three

 .. _two-of-three:

 ======================
 The Two of Three Rule
 ======================

+How do you decide when to join a company, when to stay and when to leave?

 I've worked at my fair share of companies, both *in* and *out* of the computer technology space.
 I don't think I'm leaving companies because I have a problem